liangqing/PacProxy/README.md

 Features
 --------
 * Implement a socks server(support socks4 and socks5, no authentication module)
-* Can use PAC file to decide how to forward request
+* Using PAC file to decide how to forward request

 Install
 -------